sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Disjoin Path](images/disjoinPath.png)

 ### Usage
-Select the path objects, and run this script.
+Select any path objects, and run this script.

 > [!NOTE]
-> The original path object will be deleted.
+> The original path object will deleted.

 ### Requirements
 Illustrator CS or higher